MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-github-actions/includes/6-exercise-publish-module-registry.md

    :::code language="yaml" source="code/6-workflow.yml" highlight="18, 23-52" :::

-   If it doesn't, update it to match this example, and then save it.
+   If the file contents are different, update it to match this example, and then save the file.

 1. Commit and push your changes to your Git repository by running the following commands in the Visual Studio Code terminal: